gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Implementation Plan

 - Introduce a `@ComponentBinaries` rule type
-    - Subject must be of type `NamedItemCollectionBuilder` with a generic type parameter extending `BinarySpec`
+    - Subject must be of type `CollectionBuilder` with a generic type parameter extending `BinarySpec`
     - Exactly one input must be a type extending `ComponentSpec`
     - The binary type declared in the subject must be assignable to one of the binary types declared on the component input type
     - Other inputs are permitted